lsolano/docs/adapter/Tips-And-Tricks.md

 The folder can be

 1) An absolute path
-2) A relative path, which is then relative to either WorkDirectory, of if this is not specified, relative to the current directory, as defined by .net runtime.
+2) A relative path, which is then relative to either WorkDirectory, or if this is not specified, relative to the current directory, as defined by .net runtime.

 #### InternalTraceLevel
 This setting is a diagnostic setting forwarded to NUnit, and not used by the adapter itself.
 For further information see the [NUnit Tracelevel documentation](https://github.com/nunit/docs/wiki/Internal-Trace)